Early stages of a school property project

 - set out the nature and conditions of the delegation in writing

-- provide the delegation by notice to the delegated person(s), as required in section 66 of the Education Act 1989.
+- provide the delegation by notice to the delegated person(s), as required in clause 8 of the Education (School Boards) Regulations 2020(external link).

 For more information about financial delegations, see chapter 3.3.18 of the Financial Information for Schools Handbook.